Jala3400/Logo_to_ASCII/docs/installation.md

 # Installation

-There are two main ways you can install this app: Cloning the github repo or downloading the executable from the releases
+There are two main ways you can install this app: Downloading the executable from the releases or cloning the github repo or

 ## Releases